E-ZPass: Toll facilities that do not accept E-ZPass in E-ZPass states and provinces

 There are many toll facilities, mostly bridges run by independent authorities, that are not part of the E-ZPass network even though they are in a state that is in the E-ZPass region.
-With Congress seeking a national electronic toll-collection system in place by mid-2016 for federal highways, E-ZPass officials are talking to other states that have electronic tolls "to find a common way to do business".
+With Congress seeking a national electronic toll-collection system in place for federal highways, E-ZPass officials are talking to other states that have electronic tolls "to find a common way to do business".
 However, the congressional legislation did not include any penalties for agencies and states that failed to comply with the implementation of such a system.
 As of 2021, most Florida and Minnesota toll facilities had become compatible with E-ZPass.
 Georgia toll roads were in the process of becoming compatible by 2022.
 Other states, like Texas, Oklahoma, Kansas, California, and Washington were not scheduled to become compatible with E-ZPass in the near future.